jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-17-Matrioshka-Brain.md

 It’s coming quick!
 The matrioshka brain

-Can’t co-exist
+Gonna destroy us
 The matrioshka brain

 Verse
-I’ve heard of things like this before
+We'd heard of things like this before
 Crawling up from outer space’s core

 Some are cruel and some are generous
-This deep space monster wants to destroy us
+This deep space monster came to destroy us

-And we can’t float here idly by
-Letting Earth and every human die

-We
-MUST DEFEAT!!!!
+And we just sat there watching while
+A great space monster from an endless sky

+Swept us
+From existence

+A-G-C-D (chorus)
+It’s coming quick!
+The matrioshka brain

+Gonna destroy us
+The matrioshka brain

+(intro melody)
+We need to find the queen
+To save your planet
+She's rules the core
+Of the galaxy around us

+D-F-G-D-F-G-A
+The brain will destroy
+Life that can compete
+And you can
+Travel faster than light
+And it won't stand for that

 Talk about: Shkadov thruster, astroengineers, megastructures, dyson spheres,